calzoneman/node-re2/README.md

 From the Project Home page for re2:

 >Backtracking engines are typically full of features and convenient syntactic sugar but can be forced into taking exponential amounts of time on even small inputs.
 RE2 uses automata theory to guarantee that regular expression searches run in time linear in the size of the input.
-RE2 implements memory limits, so that searches can be constrained to a fixed amount of memory.
+RE2 implements memory limits, so that searches can be constrained to a fixed amount of memory...

 >On large inputs, RE2 is often much faster than backtracking engines; its use of automata theory lets it apply optimizations that the others cannot.